Hall–Héroult process: Theory

 Aluminium fluoride (AlF3) is usually added to the electrolyte.
 The ratio NaF/AlF3 is called the cryolite ratio and it is 3 in pure cryolite.
-In industrial production, AlF3 is added so that the cryolite ratio is 2–3 to further reduce the melting point, so that the electrolysis can happen at temperatures between 940 and 980 °C. The density of liquid aluminum is 2.3 g/ml at temperatures between 950 and 1000 °C. The density of the electrolyte should be less than 2.1 g/ml, so that the molten aluminum separates from the electrolyte and settles properly to the bottom of the electrolysis cell.
+In industrial production, AlF3 is added so that the cryolite ratio is 2–3 to further reduce the melting point, so that the electrolysis can happen at temperatures between 940 and 980 °C (1700 to 1800 °F).
+The density of liquid aluminum is 2.3 g/ml at temperatures between 950 and 1000 °C (1750° to 1830 °F).
+The density of the electrolyte should be less than 2.1 g/ml, so that the molten aluminum separates from the electrolyte and settles properly to the bottom of the electrolysis cell.
 In addition to AlF3, other additives like lithium fluoride may be added to alter different properties (melting point, density, conductivity etc.) of the electrolyte.

 The mixture is electrolysed by passing a low voltage (under 5 V) direct current at 100-300 kA through it.
-This causes liquid aluminium metal to be deposited at the cathode, while the oxygen from the alumina combines with carbon from the anode to produce mostly carbon dioxide.
+This causes liquid aluminium to be deposited at the cathode, while the oxygen from the alumina combines with carbon from the anode to produce mostly carbon dioxide.

-The theoretical minimum energy requirement for this process is 6.23 kWh/(kg of Al), but the process commonly requires 15.37 kWh.
+The theoretical minimum energy requirement for this process is 6.23 kWh/(kg of Al), but it commonly requires 15.37 kWh.